Why would I want to buy a FedEx route business?

 I think for the right person, they’re one of, if not the, best business to buy.

-My experience with a high number of non-route businesses for sale is that the sellers of non FedEx businesses:
+My experience with a high number of non-route businesses for sale is that the sellers of typical businesses (eg. not a FedEx business) have one of the following situations:

-- Are on their way out or having a downturn.
-I remember seeing Sears franchise owners selling their locations years ago.
+- They are on their way out or having a downturn.
+I remember seeing this quite a bit when Sears franchise owners were selling their locations years ago.

 - Aren’t making any money.
 There are many that are running a loss but want you to buy it and ‘turn it around.’